 Leader of Learning // Mrs F Ward

 Examination Board & Syllabus //

-AQA A-Level in Art and Design
+AQA A-Level in Art, Craft and Design

-QAN Code: 601/4706/4
+QAN Code: 601/4456/7

 Course Description:

-A-Level Art and Design is a two-year course divided into 4 units Two units are completed in Year 13 and two in Year 14.
-Students explore a broad range of artists' work, skills, techniques and disciplines e.g. drawing, painting, sculpture, ceramic, print-making, textiles, fashion, digital art, photography etc. .....
+A-Level Art, Craft and Design is a two-year course divided into two units One unit is completed in Year 13 and the start of Year 14.
+The remaining unit is completed in the second part of Year 14. .....

-The student portfolio can be used to support an application to University or third level study.
+Students explore a broad range of artists' work, skills, techniques and disciplines e.g. drawing, painting, sculpture, ceramic, print-making, textiles, fashion, digital art, photography etc. The student portfolio can be used to support an application to University or third level study.
 Assessment:

-A-Level two-year course The course has four units: two at AS level and two at A2 level: AS Component 1: 60% of AS Experimental Portfolio AS Component 2: 40% of AS Personal Response to a Theme (Examination project) preparatory time and 10 hours to make Final Piece A2 Component 1: 60 % of A Level Personal and Critical Investigation comprising a Portfolio of art work (including 1000 - 3000-word essay).
-A2 Component 2: 40% of A Level Thematic Outcome (Examination Project) Paper released 1st February Year 14 preparatory time and 15 hours to make Final piece Students will have regular assessments and feedback from their teacher to help them achieve their full potential.
+A-Level two-year course The course has two units:

+Component 1: (60% of the full A-level) Personal and Critical Investigation comprising and extensive portfolio of art work including a 1000-3000 word critical essay.
+Component 2: (40% of the full A-Level) Thematic Outcome (Examination Project).
+Paper released 1st February in Year 14. preparatory time and 15 hours to make Final Piece Students will have regular assessments and feedback from their teacher to help them achieve their full potential.
 Course Requirements:

-$\label{problem} \mbox{Working independently is essential}$
+- Working independently is essential

-Work outside class time (at least 3 hours in Art studio)
+- ➤ Work outside class time (at least 3 hours in Art studio)

-Be organised
+- Be organised

-Keep to deadlines
+- > Keep to deadlines

-Good skills in English and ICT desirable
+- Good skills in English and ICT desirable

-Ability to explain and present ideas to teacher and in sketchbook
+- Ability to explain and present ideas to teacher and in sketchbook

-Good attendance
+- Good attendance

-C or above in GCSE Art and Design
+- B or above in GCSE Art and Design

 Additional Information:

 Why choose A-level Art, Craft and Design?

 The Creative Industries are a fast-growing area of the economy and are key to economic success.
 Northern Ireland and the UK have an established reputation in these industries.
-The study of Art and Design creates a pathway to a future career in a Creative Industries related field and develops key transferable skills for use in many careers.
-A-Level Art and Design can prepare you for a range of degree courses including: 2D and 3D animation, fashion and textile design, film and media studies, frame design, illustration, product design, photography, set design.
-Business (Pearson BTEC) (Level 3) National Extended Certificate) Leader of Learning // Mrs N Gault Examination Board & Syllabus // Pearson BTEC Level 3 National Extended Certificate in Rusiness .....
+The study of Art, Craft and Design creates a pathway to a future career in a Creative Industries related field and develops key transferable skills for use in many careers.
+A-Level Art, Craft and Design can prepare you for a range of degree courses including: 2D and 3D animation, fashion and textile design, film and media studies, frame design, illustration, product design, photography, set design, as well as more traditional courses in Fine Art, sculpture, ceramics and jewellery design.

+Business (Pearson BTEC) (Level 3) National Extended Certificate)

+Leader of Learning // Mrs N Gault

+Examination Board & Syllabus //

+Pearson BTEC Level 3 National Extended Certificate in Business

+.....